Foil baked Sea Bream with fresh lemon slices on a tray.

 Garnish the sea breams with lemon wedges on the side.
 Your Foil Baked Sea bream is ready.
 Enjoy!

-Review ⭐⭐⭐⭐⭐ this Foil Baked Sea Bream recipe - help other Gourmands.
+Review ⭐⭐⭐⭐⭐ Foil Baked Sea Bream recipe - help other Gourmands.

 What did you like the most?
 Did you make any modifications?
 What did you serve it with?
 Any special pairings?